g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 Our layer order prioritizes `@layer special` over `@layer base`.
 This means that the styles in `@layer special` are processed before those in `@layer base`.
 In `@layer special`, the `color` property for the `.feature` selector is set to `revert-layer`.
 As a result, the `color` property for `.feature` reverts to the value from the previous layer, which in this case is `@layer base`.
 In `@layer base`, there is a matching selector `.feature` with the `color` property set to green, so this is the value that is applied.

 Additionally, if we remove the `.feature` selector from `@layer base`, the item with the `.feature` class reverts to the default color of the browser, which is typically black.
-However, since the item also has the class `.item`, it takes the `color: blue` property from the `.item` class in the `@layer base.` This is reflected in the image below:
+However, since the item also has the class `.item`, it takes the `color: blue` property from the `.item` class in the `@layer base.` This is shown in the image below:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_6ba6d21cfd0af7ede3dffca590b4be1f.png)

-On the other hand, if there’s no matching selector property, the style reverts or rolls back to the browser default origin styles.
+On the other hand, if there’s no matching selector property, the style reverts or rolls back to the browser's default origin styles.
 Please refer to the following HTML:
 ```html
 <ul>
     <li class="feature">Subject one</li>